-- Individual Therapy – 1:1 time during which the the one in recovery is able to talk through and uncover sources of fear, anger, resentment, etc. that may be an underlying cause for the addiction.
-With the therapist and support system the patient then works to heal this trauma.
+- Individual Therapy – 1:1 time during which the one in recovery is able to talk through and uncover sources of fear, anger, resentment, etc. that may be an underlying cause for the addiction.
+With the therapist and support system, the patient then works to heal this trauma.

 - Group Therapy – the patient gets to share with others in recovery and listen to their stories to know they’re not alone and to more easily face their own challenges.

 - Family therapy – these programs strongly believe that addiction is a family disease.
 The addict is simply showing more visible signs of that disease.
 Family therapy is not about blame.
 Only through understanding and willingness to face the dysfunction can families heal.

 - Biofeedback Therapy – patients are asked to look at scans of their brain as they experience different triggers and cravings.
 This helps make addiction a tangible thing over which they can have control.

 These therapies focus on dealing with the root causes of addiction like:

 - Fear of abandonment

 Rather than asking a person to look to a higher power as is the case in religious treatments, these methods focus on:

 - Helping the addiction sufferer see the damage the addiction is doing